phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 ![snvphyl-pipeline-page][]

 SNVPhyl requires a reference genome to be used for mapping sequencing reads and calling variants.
 This must be uploaded to the project containing the samples to use.
-A number of example reference files are provided under the `references/` folder in the sample data package.
-Please upload the file `08-5578.fasta` using the following steps.
+There is an example reference file in the sample data package (snvphyl-example-lm).
+Please upload the file `CFSAN023463.fasta` using the following steps.

 ![snvpyhyl-pipeline-upload-ref-file]